-Table 2 in the paper shows the GDP per hour, or labor productivity data (no utilization or other corrections) by three groups of industries.
-The work-from-home (WFH) industries show annualized labor productivity growth of more than 4 percent from 2020-2022, higher than before COVID and higher than other industries, even accounting for unmeasured hours and utilization.
-The center column shows the horrible experience of contact industries like leisure, hospitality, food and accommodation.
-GDP per hour fell almost 2 percent per year in 2020-2022, which earned the adjective "atrocious" from the authors.
-The big surprise is the goods industries, where output per hour declined about 1 percent per year compared to the pre-COVID period.
+Table 2 in the paper shows the GDP per hour, or labor productivity data (no utilization or other corrections), by three groups of industries.
+The WFH industries show annualized labor productivity growth of more than 4 percent from 2020-22, higher than before COVID and higher than other industries, even accounting for unmeasured hours and utilization.
+The center column shows the horrible experience of Contact industries, like leisure, hospitality, food and accommodation.
+GDP per hour fell almost 2 percent per year 2020-22. , which earned the adjective "atrocious" from the authors.
+The big surprise is goods industries, where output/hour declined about a percent per year compared to the pre-COVID period.

 Is the differing performance related to working from home?
-The scatter plot (Chart 7) in the paper suggests a positive relationship between WFH capability and excess labor productivity growth.
+The scatter plot (Figure 7) in the paper suggests a positive relationship between WFH capability and excess labor productivity growth.
 I think the effect is actually stronger than the scatter suggests.
 The Dingel-Nieman measure looks at telework capability by mapping jobs to industries.
-Chart 4 shows actual work from home data in the U.K., where the furlough program required firms to document what workers were doing and, if working, from where.
-The top bar shows the main contact industry-accommodation and food, which had 80 percent of workers furloughed and about 20 percent working from home.
+Figure 4 shows actual work from home data in the UK, where the furlough program required firms to document what workers were doing, and if working, from where.
+The top bar shows the main contact industry - accommodation and food, which had 80% of workers furloughed about 20% working from home.
 It is not surprising, but still sobering to recall, how the pandemic decimated contact industries.
-The high WFH industries tended to be information and communication services, finance and insurance, professional and scientific-essentially the components of the Professional and Business Services sector, where 60-75 percent of workers worked from home.
-The most illuminating data are from the production, or goods, sectors, which had the largest share working on premises-and this was in May 2020-together with about 30 percent working from home.
-This may represent the mixed nature of work done in production-office staff, say human resources and marketing, can work from home, while production staff could be at least partially on premises.
+The high work from home industries tended to be information and communication services, finance and insurance, professional and scientific - essentially the components of the Professional and Business Services sector, which I will study below - where 60-75% of workers worked from home.
+The most illuminating data are from the Production, or Goods, sectors, which had the largest share working on premises - and this was in May 2020 - together with about 30% working from home.
+This may represent the mixed nature of work done in production - office staff, say HR and marketing, can work from home, while production staff could be at least partially on premises.